KimLHill/MSP3/README.md

 ### Acknowledgements ###
 * My Code Institute mentor Seun Owonikoko whose feedback throughout the project influenced my website design, content and features.
+* The Code Institute tutorial videos, especially from the 'Mini project | Putting it all together' section in the 'Backend Development' module.
+* My family and friends who tested my website on their devices and provided feedback to improve my website.

 ### Media ###
 The images used on my wireframes and website are from: